 creating economies of scale and optimum use of resources

 Process Digital Twin

 With 2-3 million deaths prevented every year by vaccination, it is more important than ever to accelerate time to market, reduce batch waste and increase quality and reliability in pharmaceutical manufacturing.

-To address these challenges, Atos, GlaxoSmithKline and Siemens have come together to bring digital transformation to pharmaceutical development and manufacturing.
-Using in-line sensors at each step in the process, it is now possible to collect data to understand exactly what is happening in real-time.
-Combining this data with physical, chemical and biological models we’ve built a digital twin of the pharmaceutical process; a live in-silica replica of the physical process which enables optimization of operations and the simulation of changes, providing new insights for development and full control over the pharmaceutical manufacturing process.
+To address these challenges, using in-line sensors at each step in the process, it is now possible to collect data to understand exactly what is happening in real-time.
+Combining this data with physical, chemical and biological models a digital twin version of the pharmaceutical process can generate a live in-silica replica of the physical process which enables optimization of operations and the simulation of changes, providing new insights for development and full control over the pharmaceutical manufacturing process.

 Global pharmaceutical companyThe quality of the product could only be measured once it had been produced.
 If it didn’t meet the set critical quality criteria the batch would be discarded.
 A new way of monitoring and measuring quality throughout the production process ensures that the specification is correctly implemented.
 Additionally data generated by the process provides insight, allowing in-line adjustments to be made to the process to ensure the end product meets quality standards and that the performance of the process continues to improve.
 Thanks to the ability to experiment in-silico with the process we are able to significantly reduce the amount of resources spent in experimentation.

 Glaxo Smith KlineAtos, GlaxoSmithKline and Siemens have come together to implement a digital twin to pharmaceutical development and manufacturing.

 Watch the video >